JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/lab.md

 ### Calling for help
-Evaluating code interactively is not the only way to infer its functionality, as there is a whole another world inside Julia's REPL: the help terminal.
+In order to better understand some keywords we have encountered so far, we can ask for help in the Julia's REPL itself with the built-in help terminal.
 Accessing help terminal can be achieved by writing `?` with a query keyword after.
 This searches documentation of all the available source code to find the corresponding keyword.
 The simplest way to create documentation, that can be accessed in this way, is using so called `docstring`s, which are multiline strings written above function or type definition.
 ```julia
 """
     polynomial(a, x)